RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

 \end{aligned}
 $$

-* - Micro batch gradients at each pass are saved in grad buffer and summed together.
+* - Micro batch gradients at each pass are saved in the grad buffer and summed together.

 All reduce is a circular process where each gpu sends a fraction of its gradients to the next one until each GPU holds the global gradients.
 The complexity of all reduce is O(N).

-However, there are some downsides of DP:
+However, there are some downsides to DP:

-1. All reduce is bottleneck because if we have 1024 GPUs, it will take 1023 operations for all devices to obtain the full gradients, while stalling.
+1. All reduce is a bottleneck because if we have 1024 GPUs, it will take 1023 operations for all devices to obtain the full gradients, while stalling.
 Also with bigger DP our computation-communication ratio gets smaller and smaller which is undesirable.
 2. Every GPU holds a copy of the model.
-This is fine for smaller models, but larger models is hard to fit into one GPU.
+This is fine for smaller models, but larger models are hard to fit into one GPU.

 ---